isaacholt100/isaacholt/public/maths-notes/year-2/amv/amv.typ

 = $underline(nabla)$ acting on vector fields

 - *Divergence* of a vector field $underline(v)(underline(x)) = sum_(i = 1)^n v_i(underline(x)) underline(e)_i$: $ underline(nabla) . underline(v) ident "div"(underline(v)) = sum_(i = 1)^n (diff v_i) / (diff x_i) $ Note that the formula will be different in other coordinates systems.
 Also $underline(nabla) . underline(v) != underline(nabla) dot.op underline(v)$.
 - Considering a vector field as a fluid, if the divergence at a point is positive the vector field acts as a *source* at that point (more fluid leaving than entering), if the divergence is negative the vector field acts as a *sink* at that point (more fluid entering than leaving).
-The magnitude of the divergence is the rate of flow and the direction of the divergence is the direction of flow.
+The magnitude of vector at point is the rate of flow at that point and direction of vector is direction of flow.
 - *Properties of div*: for $f: RR^n -> RR$, $underline(v), underline(w): RR^n -> RR^n$, $a, b in RR$,
 	- $underline(nabla) . (a underline(v) + b underline(w)) = a underline(nabla) . underline(v) + b underline(nabla) . underline(w)$
 	- $underline(nabla) . (f underline(v)) = (underline(nabla) f) . underline(v) + f underline(nabla) . underline(v)$